Academic Focus of the Community:

 Field Trip:

 Going beyond the classroom is a significant component of the community experience.
-Ideally, each community will have an out-of-Lincoln field trip which allows students to experience their academic focus in a “real world” setting, often by touring a relevant business or organization, meeting with alumni, etc. For example, 'Responsible Design' travels to Red Cloud, NE each year to complete service work, and other communities are exploring destinations ranging from Western Nebraska to Omaha to Kansas City.
+Ideally, each community will have an out-of-Lincoln field trip which allows students to experience their academic focus in a “real world” setting, often by touring a relevant business or organization, meeting with alumni, etc. For example, 'Press Pass' travels to Kansas City, MO to tour athletic facilities, and 'Business Leaders' frequently visits industry partners in Omaha.

 Proposed name(s):